Monday, April 30, 2012

 Our minds are overloaded with a constant barrage of flashing tv ads, "on demand" movies, computers, readers, iPods, texting, email, tweets, Facebook, LinkedIn, shopping, overeating, video games, "breaking news" and on and on.
 We are addicted to noise and multiple images and constant environmental stimulation and we don't take the time to quiet down, breathe, relax, see the world around us, hear the true voices of those we love or even those we don't.
 What are we avoiding?
 Often it's our own thoughts, worries, cares, concerns - an unconscious sense that if I outrun it, it can't get me.
 But if we don't face it, work with it, accept it in the moment, "it" will chase us into our graves.
 We know how to be busy; we don't know how to be alone with ourselves.

 Today is a good day to take 5 minutes to "unplug".
-If the only way you can do that is to lock youself into the bathroom, well then, that's a good start.
+If the only way you can do that is to lock yourself into the bathroom, well then, that's a good start.
 No phones, mp3 players, readers, books, radios, magazines, newspapers, game consoles, or any other distractions, not even thinking.
 Set a timer, and concentrate on breathing in, hold, breathing out, repeat.
 If you find yourself thinking, think about your breathing.
 Just start today even if it is the last 5 minutes before you go to bed.
 It's a start to discovering your essence and when you find yourself content with yourself, you'll find a great treasure.
 It takes practice to be conscious in the moment, but it isn't painful or difficult.
 5 minutes, TODAY, and again tomorrow... eventually you can work up to 20 minutes - really! - and when you do you will not understand how you managed without that time to be with you.
 You'll feel so focused!

 OH, just got a text, an email, and the phone is ring- wait, no to shiny stuff!
 I'm going to sit here for 5 minutes and b r e a t h e...NOW.